SeqFormer: Sequential Transformer for Video Instance Segmentation: Conclusion

 \section{Conclusion}

 In this paper, we have proposed an effective transformer architecture for video instance segmentation, named SeqFormer, which performs attention mechanisms on each frame independently and learns a shared powerful instance query for each video-level instance.
 With the proposed instance query decomposition, our network can align the instance features and naturally tackle the instance tracking without additional tracking branches or post-processing.
 We demonstrated that our method surpasses all state-of-the-art methods by a large margin.
-We believe that our simple yet effective approach will serve as a strong baseline for future research in video instance segmentation.
+We believe that our neat and efficient approach will serve as a strong baseline for future research in video instance segmentation.

+~\\ \textbf{Acknowledgments.} We thank Xiaoding Yuan for the support and discussions about implementation details.
+We thank the anonymous reviewers for their efforts and valuable feedback to improve our work.